-The Division of Clinical Genetics in the Department of Pediatrics at Children’s Mercy Hospitals and Clinics is seeking a full-time pediatric biochemical geneticist to join a dynamic and talented team of two clinical biochemical geneticists, three pediatric geneticists, and twelve genetic counselors.
-The division is supported by outstanding nursing and administrative staff, three metabolic dietitians, research coordinators and a social worker.
-Providers work closely with the faculty and staff in the Molecular, Cytogenetics, Biochemical Genetics Laboratories, and the Center for Pediatric Genomic Medicine at Children’s Mercy.
-There are ample opportunities for collaboration with the University of Missouri Kansas City and the University of Kansas Medical Center.
+The Division of Clinical Genetics in the Department of Pediatrics at Children’s Mercy Hospitals and Clinics is seeking a full-time pediatric biochemical geneticist to join a dynamic and talented team of two clinical biochemical geneticists, four pediatric geneticists, and twelve genetic counselors.
+The division is supported by outstanding nursing and administrative staff, three metabolic dietitians, research coordinators and a social work.
+Providers work closely with the faculty and staff in the Biochemical Genetics, Molecular, and the Cytogenetics Laboratories.
+There are ample opportunities for collaboration with the Children’s Mercy Center for Pediatric Genomic Medicine, the Children’s Research Institute at Mercy, the University of Missouri Kansas City School of Medicine, and the University of Kansas Medical Center.

-Candidates must be board-certified or board-eligible in clinical biochemical genetics and genomics or medical biochemical genetics by the American Board of Medical Genetics and Genomics and licensed or license-eligible to practice medicine in the states of Missouri and Kansas.
-Board certification in pediatrics is preferred.
+Candidates must be board-certified or board-eligible in clinical biochemical genetics or medical biochemical genetics by the American Board of Medical Genetics and Genomics.
+Candidates must be licensed or license-eligible to practice medicine in the states of Missouri and Kansas.
+Candidates with additional board certifications in clinical genetics and in pediatrics are highly valued.

 Children’s Mercy Kansas City is an independent, 367-bed pediatric health system, serving half a million patients each year from across the country.
 Children’s Mercy has been ranked by U.S. News & World Report as one of “America’s Best Children’s Hospitals” and received Magnet® recognition three times for excellence in nursing services.
 In affiliation with the University of Missouri-Kansas City, our faculty of nearly 750 pediatric subspecialists and researchers is actively involved in clinical care, pediatric research and educating the next generation of pediatric subspecialists.
 And, our leadership in pediatric genomic medicine and clinical pharmacology is driving research and innovation in heart care, neonatology, hematology/oncology and other subspecialties to transform outcomes for children here and around the world.